-- the need for cheaper electricity bills
+- the need for cheaper electricity bills;

-- planning to sell and wanting to add value to a home
+- planning to sell and wanting to add value to a home;

-- wanting to reduce reliance on the grid and large energy suppliers
+- wanting to reduce reliance on the grid and large energy suppliers;

-- conscious of carbon footprint and wanting to reduce strain on the environment
+- conscious of carbon footprint and wanting to reduce strain on the environment;

 Unfortunately, a cheaper solar panel deal usually isn’t something to get excited about unless it’s a deal from a large, trusted manufacturer with a good track record.
-A cheaper solar panel is exactly that: they are made from cheaper materials, they go through less quality assurance testing or none at all and they are a big gamble for homeowners wanting to reduce electricity costs.
+A cheaper solar panel is exactly that; they are made from cheaper materials, they go through less quality assurance testing or none at all and they are a big gamble for homeowners wanting to reduce their electricity costs.

 Cheap solar panels could end up costing you more in the long run, and here’s why.

-What’s the Difference Between Cheap and Quality Solar Panels?
+What’s The Difference Between Cheap And Quality Solar Panels?

 You’re not alone if you’ve wondered why some solar panels and inverters cost more than others.
-They all look the same, and they all do the same things, so why should you bother with the more expensive ones?
+They all look the same, and they all do the same things, so why should you bother with the more expensive one?

 The solar industry (including manufacturers, dealers and installers) has come to the simple conclusion that “you get what you pay for”.
-Unhappy customers also know this to be true.
+Unhappy customers, also know this to be true.
 We’ve seen countless bad experiences thanks to poor installation practices and cheap quality panels.

 The most important questions to ask yourself when choosing your solar panels are:

-- Does the panel manufacturer have a good track record?
+- Does the panel manufacturer have a good track record;

-- What is the manufacturer’s warranty policy on the panels?
+- What is the manufacturer’s warranty policy on the panels;

 If you don’t know the answers to these questions after 5-10 minutes of research, chances are you’re looking at a cheap solar panel.

-It Isn’t All Bad News
+It Is Not All Bad News

-Beware of Cheap Solar
+Beware Of Cheap Solar

 It’s easy to get dragged in by the possibility of cheaper panels, but we strongly advise you to do your research on the companies you’re looking at and go into the decision with caution.
-If finances are an issue, keep up to date on what’s happening in your state with solar subsidies, loans, and other payment plans that are becoming available and be ready to make your move for a quality system when the industry is favorable for you.
+If finances are an issue, keep up to date on what’s happening in your state with solar subsidies, loans, and other payment plans that are becoming available and be ready to make your move for a quality system when the industry is favourable for you.